dart-lang/site-www/src/tools/diagnostic-messages.md

 }
 {% endprettify %}

+The following code produces this diagnostic because `Object` doesn't define a getter named `g`:

+{% prettify dart tag=pre+code %}
+class C {
+  void m() {
+    super.[!g!];
+  }
+}
+{% endprettify %}

 #### Common fixes

-If the inherited method you intend to invoke has a different name, then make the name of the invoked method  match the inherited method.
+If the inherited member you intend to invoke has a different name, then make the name of the invoked member match the inherited member.

-If the method you intend to invoke is defined in the same class, then remove the `super.`.
+If the member you intend to invoke is defined in the same class, then remove the `super.`.

-If not, then either add the method to one of the superclasses or remove the invocation.
+If the member isn’t defined, then either add the member to one of the superclasses or remove the invocation.

 ### unnecessary_cast